2021 Local Solutions: Climate Preparedness Communities of Practice

 Thank you to all of the participants in our 2021 Virtual Local Solutions: Climate Preparedness Community of Practice.

 Please see the agenda for links to materials and documents from the convening.

 AUNE, in partnership with NOAA and the Island Institute presented the

 2021 Virtual Local Solutions: Climate Preparedness Communities of Practice

-This facilitated community of practice (FCoP) will kick-off on March 16th, 2021 with our Keynote Speaker, Victoria Hermann.
-The FCoP will continue meeting 1-2 times a week until the final convening on May 6, 2021.
-Participants are expected to attend all meetings associated with one of the four possible topics they sign up for.
-Participants will explore how to ensure the following community topics are equitable and climate resilient: Affordable and Accessible Housing, Sustainable Transportation and Mobility, Healthy Neighborhoods, Healthy People, and Strong Local Economy and Green Workforce Development.
+This facilitated community of practice (FCoP) started on March 16th, 2021 with our Keynote Speaker, Victoria Hermann and continued meeting 1-2 times a week until the final convening on May 6, 2021.
+Participants explored how to ensure the following community topics are equitable and climate resilient: Affordable and Accessible Housing, Sustainable Transportation and Mobility, Healthy Neighborhoods, Healthy People, and Strong Local Economy and Green Workforce Development.

 Communities of Practice are groups of people that share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in these areas by interacting on an ongoing practice (Wegner et al, 2002).
 It is based on the assumption that learning is a social process versus a passive transfer of knowledge between expert and participant.
 This type of learning relies on a two-way direction of learning and knowledge.

 In order to implement equitable climate resilience, we need to work collaboratively to identify leverage points for transformational change.
 The community of practice model is based on cultivating relationships and social learning to support this type of change.